Parallelism and Time in Hierarchical Self-Assembly: Introduction

-In~\cite{AdChGoHu01} the authors define a class of deterministic seeded tile systems known as \emph{partial order systems}, which intuitively are those systems that enforce a precedence relationship (in terms of time of attachment) between any neighboring tiles in the unique terminal assembly that bind with positive strength.
-We extend the definition of partial order systems in a natural way to hierarchical systems, and for this special case of systems, we answer the question of~\cite{AdChGoHu01} \emph{negatively}, showing that $\Omega(N)$ time is required to assemble any structure with diameter $N$.
-This implies in particular that the $\Omega(n)$ lower bound in the seeded model for assembling an $n \times n$ square applies to partial order systems in the hierarchical model.
-To obtain this result, it is necessary to introduce a definition of assembly time applicable to both seeded and hierarchical tile systems.
-We define such a model based on chemical kinetics.
+Section~\ref{sec-runtime} defines our model of assembly time for hierarchical tile systems.
+To obtain a fair comparison between our main result, Theorem~\ref{thm-hier-partial-order-slow}, and the results for assembly time in the seeded model~\cite{AdChGoHu01}, it is necessary to introduce a definition of assembly time applicable to both seeded and hierarchical tile systems.
+Defining this concept is nontrivial and constitutes one of the contributions of this paper.
+We define such an assembly time model based on chemical kinetics.
 When applied to seeded systems, the model results in (nearly) the same definition used in~\cite{AdChGoHu01}, in the limit of low concentration of seed tiles.\footnote{Low seed concentration is required to justify the assumption used in~\cite{AdChGoHu01} of constant concentration of non-seed tiles, so we are not ``cheating'' by using this assumption to argue that the models nearly coincide on seeded systems.
-The one sense in which the models are different for seeded systems is that tile concentrations are allowed to deplete in our model.\opt{normal}{ As we argue in Section~\ref{sec-time-complexity-hierarchical}, this difference does not account for our time lower bound.
+The one sense in which the models are different for seeded systems is that tile concentrations are allowed to deplete in our model.
+As we argue in Section~\ref{sec-time-complexity-hierarchical}, this difference does not account for our time lower bound.
 Furthermore, this difference makes our model strictly more realistic than the model of~\cite{AdChGoHu01}.
 Tile systems in which this difference would be noticeable are those in which large assemblies not containing the seed can form, which are assumed away in the seeded model.
-Such systems are precisely those for which the assumptions of the seeded model are not justified.}}
+Such systems are precisely those for which the assumptions of the seeded model are not justified.
+This is the sense in which our model of assembly time coincides with that of~\cite{AdChGoHu01} when applied to the seeded model: it coincides with a slightly more realistic generalization of the model used in~\cite{AdChGoHu01}.}